Basilica of Saint Nicholas, Bari: History

 The basilica was built between 1087 and 1197, during the Italo-Norman domination of Apulia, the area previously occupied by the Byzantine Catapan of which Bari was the seat.
 Its foundation is related to the recovery of some of the relics of Saint Nicholas from the saint's original shrine in Myra, in what is now Turkey.
 When Myra passed into the hands of the Saracens, some saw it as an opportunity to move the saint's relics to a safer location.
 According to the justifying legend, the saint, passing by the city on his way to Rome, had chosen Bari as his burial place.
 There was great competition for the relics between Venice and Bari.
-The latter won, the relics were carried off under the noses of the lawful Greek custodians and their Muslim masters, and on May 9, 1087, were safely landed at Bari.
+The latter won, the relics were carried off under the noses of the lawful Greek custodians and their Muslim masters, and on 9 May 1087, were safely landed at Bari.
 A new church was built to shelter Nicholas' remains and Pope Urban II was present at the consecration of the crypt in 1089.
 The edifice was officially consecrated in 1197, in the presence of the Imperial Vicar, Bishop Conrad of Hildesheim, and of numerous bishops, prelates and noblemen.
 Elias, abbot of the nearby monastery of Saint Benedict, was named as first archbishop.
 His cathedra (bishop's throne) still stands in the church.

 Architecture

 The church has a rather square appearance, seemingly more suited to a castle than to a church.
-This impression is strengthened by the presence of two low massive towers framing the façade.
+This impression is strengthened by the presence of two low massive towers framing the facade.
 It was indeed used several times as castle during its history.

 The interior has a nave and two aisles, divided by granite columns and pilasters.
 The presbytery is separated from the rest of the edifice by mean of three arches supported by columns of Byzantine influence.
 Above the aisles is the matronaeum, a tribune gallery for women, opening into the nave.
 The basilica was the first church of this design, setting a precedent which was later imitated in numerous other constructions in the region.

-In 2012, a set of integrated data from ground-penetrating radar and seismic sonar have highlighted the presence of relevant water infiltrations in two areas of the crypt restored in 1950, which possibly can be due to an accumulation of humidity.
+In 2012, a set of integrated data from ground-penetrating radar and seismic sonar highlighted the presence of relevant water infiltrations in two areas of the crypt restored in 1950, which may possibly be due to an accumulation of humidity.